 Usually, concrete won’t reach its full curing strength until 28 days after pouring.
 You should be able to walk on the concrete after two days, but it’s best to refrain from parking on your driveway until the 28 day mark.

-Total Concrete provide domestic driveway concrete throughout the Surrey, Woking and beyond.
+Total Concrete provide domestic driveway concrete throughout the Surrey, Guildford, Woking and beyond.
 We Ensure a prompt, reliable service and our expert team can provide all the advice and assistance you need to ensure you have the right type and right amount of concrete for your DIY driveway build.
 For more information, simply contact us today.